 These creamed spinach deviled eggs were definitely the star of the show when we made them for our Thanksgiving dinner.
 They looked elegant and they tasted fancy.
-And yes, I admit, several of them never made it to the platter thanks to some ‘quality control’ by myself and Anita.
+And yes, I admit, several of them never made it to the platter thanks to some ‘quality control’ by myself and my wife.
 Hey, you have to make sure they pass the muster (and boy do they)!

 If you’re taking the creamed spinach deviled eggs to a get-together you can pipe them before leaving.
 They seem to travel pretty well.
 I would wait until you get to your destination before adding the crumbled feta.

 - Heat the oil in a large skillet over medium-high heat.

 - Add the shallot and garlic and saute until softened and starting to turn golden brown, about 3 minutes.

 - Slowly stir in the spinach, stirring.
 Cook until wilted and bright green, about 2 minutes.

 - Transfer the mixture to a mixing bowl.

 - Stir in the cream cheese.
 Let cool for 5 minutes.